cjng96/sharpenCommander/README.md

 \*\* if you have installed pip3 and virtualenv already, skip it.

-\$ sudo apt-get install python3-setuptools
+\$ sudo apt install python3 python3-pip git

-\$ sudo easy_install3 pip

 \$ sudo pip3 install virtualenv

 ## Install
-\$ sudo apt install python3 python3-pip git
-\$ sudo pip3 install virtualenv
 \$ curl -L https://github.com/inertry/synapbookCommander/raw/stable/install.sh | bash -

-or if you clone the repository already.
+or if you clone the repository already,
 $ echo ". $(pwd)/bash-script.sh" >> ~/.bashrc

 # How to use